Top Broadcasting Schools in the U.S.

 Given its excellent curriculum, staff, and equipment – including the full resources of the elite film school within the Tisch School of the Arts – New York University sets itself apart as another elite broadcasting school.

-But Medill isn't the only way to get into broadcasting at Northwestern.
+But Medill isn't the only way to study broadcasting at Northwestern.
 Both the School of Continuing Studies and the School of Communications offer various undergraduate and graduate degrees covering diverse approaches to broadcasting such as the undergraduate major in Radio/Television/Film and the graduate degree in Media, Technology, and Society.

 Northwestern University offers prospective broadcasting students a phenomenal journalism school as well as a wealth of other ways to study broadcasting, making it another great school for broadcasting in the US.

 These schools listed certainly aren't the only ones worthy of your attention in your hunt for a great broadcasting education, but they are among the best.
-Take a look into them further and see if either USC, NYU, Northwestern, or Ohio Center looks like the right school for you!
+Take a look and see if either USC, NYU, Northwestern, or Ohio Center looks like the right school for you!